 Your body is under siege during chronic stress.
 Prioritizing physical healing is paramount.

-• Prioritize Sleep: Aim for 7-9 hours of quality sleep nightly.
-Establish a consistent sleep schedule, create a relaxing bedtime routine (e.g., warm bath, reading, gentle stretching, no screens 1 hour before bed), and optimize your sleep environment (dark, cool, quiet).
-If sleep is severely disrupted, consult a healthcare professional.
+- Prioritize Sleep: Aim for 7-9 hours of quality sleep nightly.
+Establish a consistent sleep schedule, create a relaxing bedtime routine, and optimize your sleep environment.

-• Nourish Your Body: Focus on whole, unprocessed foods.
+- Nourish Your Body: Focus on whole, unprocessed foods.
 Incorporate plenty of fruits, vegetables, lean proteins, and healthy fats.
-Foods rich in omega-3 fatty acids (salmon, flaxseeds), magnesium (leafy greens, nuts), and B vitamins (eggs, legumes) can support nervous system health.
-Limit sugar, caffeine, and processed foods, which can exacerbate energy crashes and anxiety.
+Foods rich in omega-3 fatty acids, magnesium, and B vitamins can support nervous system health.

-• Hydration: Drink plenty of water throughout the day.
-Dehydration can contribute to fatigue, headaches, and impaired cognitive function.
+- Hydration: Drink plenty of water throughout the day to prevent fatigue and cognitive impairment.

 2. Mental & Emotional Recalibration: Quieting the Inner Storm